 When challenged by an allergen, people's immune systems consider the allergen to be an invader and produce an antibody called immunoglobulin E ( AKA IgE).

 Thereafter, when exposed again to Fel D1, the immune system is launched, which then releases an inflammatory chemical known as histamine.
-Many readers will probably recognize the name histamine because of the huge number of antihistamines sold over the counter to treat hay fever symptoms.
+You may recognize the term "histamine" because of the huge number of antihistamines sold over the counter to treat hay fever symptoms.

 How Fel D1 Affects People

-Inhaled Through the Nose and Mouth: Dander inhaled into the bronchial tubes and the lungs can trigger asthma attacks, which are uncomfortable and even dangerous.
+- Inhaled through the mouth: Dander inhaled into the bronchial tubes and the lungs can trigger asthma attacks, which are uncomfortable and even dangerous.
 Asthma sufferers should always consult with their allergists and should undergo allergy testing before getting a cat.
-About 30 percent to 40 percent of children/young adults with asthma are allergic to animal dander (primarily cats).
-For more information check out the American Academy of Allergy, Asthma, and Immunology.
+According to the American Academy of Pediatrics, studies suggest up to 40 percent of children and young adults with asthma are allergic to animal dander (primarily cats).
+For more information, check out the American Academy of Allergy, Asthma, and Immunology.